• Skip to primary navigation

 Eight Maids a Milking

-This snowman is on the junction of Norham Road and Park View.
+This snowman is at the junction of Norham Road and Park View.
 It looks like the maids are dropping a lot of the milk whilst skating around.

 Ginger